Understanding the RIBA Stages of Work: A Guide for Homeowners Planning a Building Project

 Now, the design process begins.
 We explore different design options, considering your requirements, site constraints, and planning policies.
 By the end of this stage, you will have a developed concept supported by sketches and plans, along with an initial cost estimate.

-Stage 3: Developed Design (NGA Stage A – Pre-Construction & Planning)
+RIBA Stage 3: Developed Design (NGA Stage A – Pre-Construction & Planning & NGA Stage B )

 This is where your project becomes fully detailed and ready for construction.
 We prepare comprehensive technical drawings and specifications for building regulations compliance and tendering to contractors.
-This stage also includes the contract package, which sets out roles, responsibilities, and legal agreements before work starts on site.
+If appointed as the Contract Administrator and Quantity Surveyor, this stage also includes the tendering process where the works are defined in an excel format ‘Schedule of works’ along with a full pack of the relevant drawings and specifications and are sent out as a competitive tender for contractors to price from.
+Once a contractor has been chosen, a contract package would be produced, which sets out roles, responsibilities, and legal agreements before work starts on site.

 The project reaches completion, and you move into your newly finished space.
 We conduct final inspections, address any snagging, and provide all necessary documentation, including warranties and maintenance guidance.

-Stage 7: In Use (NGA Stage C – Construction & Completion & Retention Period)
+RIBA Stage 7: In Use (NGA Stage D - Retention Period)

 Although construction is complete, this stage is about the long-term performance of your home and the period stated within the contract called the ‘Retention’ period of ‘Latent defects period’.
 The retention period ensures that any final contractor obligations are fulfilled.This is usually set at 6 months or 12 months depending on the complexity or size of the project.
 This allows for the project to settle and for any hidden or ‘latent’ defects to become evident, things like leaking plumbing or electrical items or plasterwork that has moved.
 During this period, the contract has an obligation under the contract to remedy any defects (not wear and tear).
 At the end of the 12 months, the contractor will be due their retention sum which relates to 2.5% of the contract value back once they have fixed all defects to the satisfaction of the contract administrator and architect.
 After this point the Final Completion certificate is issued.